dmrlobo2002/Schedule-a-Doc/Sprint1.md

 Create appointment model,
 Create a GO server that talks to Mongo with Gin,
 Use Postman to create a user and appointment

+## What Issues Were Successful
+Our group successfully completed all issues we set out to solve this sprint.
+We have a welcome, login, and sign-up page.
+We are also able to create users and appointments and push them to Mongo via postman.

+## What Issues Were not Successful
+NA